pdf-association/arlington-pdf-model/TestGrammar/README.md

 -v, --validate   validate the Arlington PDF model.
 -d, --debug      output additional debugging information (verbose!)

-Built using PDFix v x.y.z
+Built using some-PDF-SDK v x.y.z
 ```

 ## Notes

 * TestGrammar PoC does NOT currently confirm PDF version validity, understand any predicates (declarative functions), or support inheritance

-* all error messages from validating PDF files are prefixed with "Error:" to make regex easier
+* all error messages from validating PDF files are prefixed with `^Error:` to make regex-based post processing easier

 * possible error messages from PDF file validation are as follows.
 Each error message also provides some context (e.g. a PDF object number):